 It’s estimated that 45 percent of Australians will experience a mental health problem in their lifetime and less than half of the people experiencing these problems seek help¹.

-Mental illnesses are the third leading cause of disability burden in Australia²; following closely behind heart disease, diabetes and chronic pain as the most common conditions managed by General Practitioners³.
+Mental illnesses are the third leading cause of disability burden in Australia²; followed closely by heart disease, diabetes and chronic pain as the most common conditions managed by General Practitioners³.
 Discussions about mental health can no longer be ignored or swept under the rug, especially in the workplace.

-Mental health problems in the workplace have gone relatively unnoticed.
+Mental health in the workplace has gone relatively unnoticed or talked about.
 This is due to a number of reasons, one of which is the stigma that still surrounds the topic of mental health today.
 Sufferers stay quiet out of fear of being misunderstood, judged or treated differently by their peers and colleagues.

 In a recent report by TNS, The State of Mental Health in Australian Workplaces, a mentally healthy workplace is just as important to the Australian employee as physically safe workplaces.
 The report indicates that at any given time, around one in five Australian employees experience a mental health problem and take time off work because they feel stressed, anxious, depressed or mentally unhealthy.